Ivan-Montes/hello-armeria/README.md

 http://localhost:8091/internal/docs
 ```

 There is a ready Eureka server necessary to check the compatibility with discovery services.
-The microservice grpc-service-multi-instances registers itself on Eureka and sends the gRPC number port.
-On the other hand, grpc-client-service-multi-instance exposes its endpoint but it doesn's have its own database, instead it uses a gRPC stub client to call the methods in grpc-service-multi-instances.
+The microservice **grpc-service-multi-instances** registers itself on Eureka and sends the gRPC number port.
+On the other hand, **grpc-client-service-multi-instance** exposes its endpoint but it doesn's have its own database, instead it uses a gRPC stub client to call the methods in grpc-service-multi-instances.
 Before doing so, it looks up the suitable hostname and port on the eureka-discovery microservice.
 So if you want to test this proof of concept (PoC), you should run the three components and call the port of grpc-client-service-multi-instance.
 In this case, It is used the dependency eureka client from Spring framework.

 Armeria has its own eureka dependecy, so I have created the same test environment but using this dependency.
-The microservicies are grpc-service-multi-instances-arm and grpc-client-service-multi-instance-arm.
+The microservicies are **grpc-service-multi-instances-arm** and **grpc-client-service-multi-instance-arm**.
 You could use the same Eureka server to check both of them.

 ---